 - How to create networks, friendships, and strategic alliances with people that really matter

 If these are not the things you seek, then you’re reading the wrong article.
 But if you’re like me, then keep reading.

 The origin of money

-At the earliest stages of commercial transactions, humans used a direct exchange (barter) as a means of getting the things they need.
+At the earliest stages of commercial transactions, humans used a direct exchange (barter) to get the things they need.
 So if you’re a cashew farmer and needed cocoa, you exchange your cashew for a commensurate quantity of cocoa.
-But, assuming no cocoa farmer needs cashew, then you have difficulty getting your needs met or increasing your wealth.
-This lack of mutual coincidence of demand gave birth to money: the cashew farmer can choose to exchange his product for a highly marketable commodity.
-He could get a bag of salt or pieces of gold for his cashew and store for future use or trade.
-This medium for indirect exchange which is not restricted by a mutual coincidence of demand is known as money.
+But, assuming no cocoa farmer needs cashew, you have difficulty getting your needs met or increasing your wealth.
+This lack of mutual coincidence of demand gave birth to money: the cashew farmer could exchange his product for a highly marketable commodity.
+He could get a bag of salt or gold pieces for his cashew and store for future use or trade.
+This medium for indirect exchange, which is not restricted by a mutual coincidence of demand, is known as money.

 “Precious metals, like gold or silver, were used as money as precious metals are scarce, indestructible and divisible.” – Koos Hanson, precious metal analyst.

 In principle, money is a social contract and has no use-value to the owner.
 That is to say, money as a medium of exchange is based on trust.

 The illusion of money